-Figure 1: Debt service repayment schedule
+Figure 1: Debt service repayment schedule, First Southwest

-The City's debt service repayment schedule, as of June 30, 2014, is outlined in the chart above (Figure 1).
+The City's debt service repayment schedule, as of June 30, 2016, is outlined in the chart above (Figure 1).
 In fiscal year 2010, the City took advantage of the Qualified School Construction Bond (QSCB) Act.
-This borrowing requires a "bullet" payment at the end of the seventeen year borrowing term.
-This "bullet" payment is seen as the large \$24.2M expenditure due in 2027.
-In order to prepare for this, the City will invest the required payments (\$776,910 annually) for the bond into a "sinking fund" each year.
+This borrowing requires a "bullet" payment at the end of a seventeen year borrowing term.
+This "bullet" payment is seen as the large \$24.2 million expenditure payment due in 2027.
+In order to prepare for this, the City has been, and will continue to invest the required payments (\$776,910 annually) for the bond into a "sinking fund" each year.
 At the end of the term, the City will use the sinking fund to pay the principal and interest payments that are due.
 Otherwise, the City works to maintain a relatively smooth debt schedule as to not front or back load debt costs.

-As illustrated above in Figure 1, the City has entered in to a declining debt service payment schedule.
+As illustrated above in Figure 1, the City has entered into a declining debt service payment schedule.
 Each year, prior bond issuances "fall off" our debt schedule, decreasing the City's annual long term debt service obligation.
 This means the City has bonding capacity for new capital improvement projects.
-In FY15, the City took advantage of the declining debt schedule and bonded for about \$50.5 million for new projects, including demolition, streets and sidewalk repairs, school improvements and city facility purchasing and improvements.
+In FY15, the City took advantage of the declining debt schedule and bonded approximately \$50.5 million for new projects, including demolition, streets and sidewalk repairs, school improvements and city facility purchasing and improvements.
+The City intends to issue bonds again in February 2017, which would increase our debt schedule starting in Fiscal Year 2019.
+In doing so, the City would continue to have a declining debt schedule and keep payments between fiscal years consistent.
+The City's goal is to maintain a similar level of payments to ensure large debt service payments are not unfairly placed on the City's budget in the future.

 Additionally, the City's ability to refund some of its outstanding bonds for interest cost savings, gives the City a larger debt capacity each year.
-This larger debt capacity enables more debt to be issued to capital improvement projects that are vital for the City.
+This larger debt capacity enables more debt to be issued to capital improvement projects that are imperative for the City.
 Similar to the refinancing of a mortgage, savings are achieved by lowering interest costs.
 Our lower interest cost savings is a result of being able to call in high interest rate debt and substitute it with lower interest rate debt.
 This refunding gives the City a larger debt capacity each year enabling more debt to be issued.
 Between FY15 and FY16, the City completed two debt refunds, saving over \$2.5 million in interest payments over the fifteen years of debt service for the City and \$1.2 million as a reduction in QSCB payments from MSBA.